-Each state differs on the steps required and the locations to obtain copies of marriage certificates.
-The process is fairly simply in each state, and you can obtain copies of yours or even someone else's.
+Each state differs on the steps required to obtain copies of marriage certificates.
 Visit the website of the National Center for Health Statistics to learn where in your state you can write, call, fax, or email for the documents you need.
-There will probably be a small fee, between $5 and $10.
+There's likely a small fee, between $5 and $10.

 Can anyone officiate a marriage?

 No. The officiant must be qualified by the county.
-Civil unions, which are non-religious, are performed by a judge, justice of the peace, or, in some states, a court clerk.
+However, civil unions, which are non-religious, are performed by a judge, justice of the peace, or a court clerk.
 Sometimes, people will be given temporary legal authority to perform marriages by a judge or a court clerk.
 Weddings that are religious ceremonies are conducted by a member of the clergy.
 This is usually a priest, minister, or rabbi.
 Native American tribes can designate certain officials to perform weddings, but usually the tribal chief performs the weddings.

 Do we have to do anything after the wedding?

-First of all, every state has different laws on the books so you must confer with your state to find out what laws apply.
-Generally speaking, most states have no legal requirements for marriage after the ceremony.
-A handful of states require consummation of the marriage through sexual relations.
-Most states do not require consummation and simply consider the two married once the marriage ceremony ends.
-In other states, after your wedding, it is the responsibility of the person who performed your wedding ceremony to make sure the license is recorded with the county where you were married.
+In other states, it is the responsibility of the officiant to make sure the license is recorded with the county where you were married.
 Generally, a few weeks after your wedding, you will receive your marriage certificate in the mail.
-That said, even if the officiant fails to file the marriage certificate, the two are usually still considered married.
+Even if the officiant fails to file the marriage certificate, you're still considered married.